 How to make Adas Polo

-Adas polo requires the rice and lentil to be par cooked and then layered and steamed with the beef filling.
+Adas polo requires the rice and lentil like Mujadara, to be par cooked and then layered and steamed with the beef filling.
 The beef filling is already cooked in a separate pan.
 In the end, you place a bowl of raisins and dates (I didn’t have dates at the moment I made this) on the rice just to get them warm and moist and then you serve them all together, along with golden and crispy potato tahdig and yogurt and herbs on a platter.

 Persian rice with lentil and chicken